ShidWit/BattleShipBuilder/CONTRIBUTING.md

 7. Open a pull request (PR) to the `main` branch of the original repository.
 Provide a clear description of your changes.

-## Code of Conduct

-This project follows our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please make sure to review and adhere to it in all your interactions with the project.

 ## Additional Information

 - This project is licensed under the MIT License.
 You are free to fork and modify the code as you see fit.